mrsna/MrSNA/README.md

 ## Hi there! 👋

-I’m a 19-year-old student from Germany with a passion for homelabs, virtualization, and open-source.
-I love exploring technologies that make daily life simpler and diving into smaller projects whenever inspiration strikes.
+I’m a 20-year-old student from Germany with a passion for homelabs, virtualization, and open-source.

 ### 💡 About Me:
 - ☕ Currently learning and experimenting with **virtualization** and **containerization**.